Leandroscholz/bise-documents/README.md

 # bise-documents
-This directry host documents under construction, which aim to be then inserted either in BISE itself, either on the wiki
+This directory host documents under construction, which aim to be then inserted either in BISE itself, either on the wiki